Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 Top Cost Drivers & Common Adders

-• Site access & export: Narrow side yards, long wheelbarrow runs, soil export tonnage.
+• Site access & export: Narrow side yards, long wheelbarrow runs, and soil export tonnage.
+A hillside lot with no direct truck access to the backyard can add $5k–$15k in labor alone.

-• Coastal/ROW: Coastal Overlay review; ROW permits for driveway/curb or underdrains; EMRA for private features in ROW.
+• Coastal/ROW: Coastal Overlay review adds 2–6 weeks; ROW permits for driveway/curb or underdrains; EMRA for private features in ROW.

-• Walls & grade changes: Retaining (≥3′ from bottom of footing or any surcharge requires permit/engineering), stairs, guard conditions.
+• Walls & grade changes: Retaining walls ≥3′ from bottom of footing (or any surcharge) require a permit and engineering.
+Stairs, guard conditions, and multi‑tier terracing compound quickly.

-• Historic & FHSZ: Over‑45 screening adds review; WUI materials/clearances in fire zones.
+• Historic & FHSZ: Over‑45 screening adds review time; WUI materials/clearances in fire zones may restrict material choices or require noncombustible assemblies.

 Permits & Compliance (San Diego Snapshot)